kryzar/LoLaTeXcv/README.md

 ### Notes

 - `\url` commands are displayed in the same font as the document and not in the ugly mono font.
+- I created `\lltxdotfill` because the space between consecutive dots in `\dotfill` was too short ; you can adjust this space in [the class file](LoLaTeXcv.cls).
+If you do not like dots, you can use `\hfill` instead of `lltxdotfill` to have a blank space, or any other "filling" command.

 ### Warnings